gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 ## Seeing the status of your build

-After configuring the Runner succesfully, you should see the status of your last commit change from _pending_ to either _running_, _success_ or _failed_.
+After configuring the Runner successfully, you should see the status of your last commit change from _pending_ to either _running_, _success_ or _failed_.

 You can view all builds, by going to the **Builds** page in your project.